 Curriculum planning is a crucial activity in which staff play a part as individuals, but also as team members.
 The latter may be as a member of a department or, crucially, as a teacher with a subject interest that will coalesce with somebody else's subject.
-Opportunities should be taken at all times to seek cross curricular coherence, even within a curriculum planned along discrete subject lines.
+Opportunities should be taken at all times to seek cross-curricular coherence, even within a curriculum planned along discrete subject lines.
 Teachers' lesson planning should have regard to the following:

 - a.
-The School curriculum as planned and published in any department curriculum documentation; - b.
-Guidance provided by the Learning Support Department or the Able, Gifted and Talented programme to ensure that work is appropriately differentiated for children at both ends of the learning needs spectrum; - c.
-The requirements of senior school entry exams at 11+; - d.
-Online safety recommendations; - e.
-The National Curriculum and/or Common Entrance programme of study, especially in the core subjects; - f.
-The teacher's own views; - g.
-In the EYFS the statutory Early Years Foundation stage framework is followed along with 'Development matters and Birth to 5 matters guidance.'; - h.
+The school curriculum as planned and published in any department curriculum documentation - b.
+Guidance provided by the Learning Support Department or the Able, Gifted and Talented programme to ensure that work is appropriately differentiated for children at both ends of the learning needs spectrum - c.
+The requirements of senior school entry exams at 11+ - d.
+Online safety recommendations - e.
+Fundamental British Values, EDI and protected characteristics - f.
+Safeguarding, Prevent and recommendations from the PSHE policy. - g.
+The National Curriculum and/or Common Entrance programme of study, especially inthe core subjects - h.
+The teacher's own views - i.
+The EYFS the statutory Early Years Foundation stage framework is followed along with 'Development Matters' and 'Birth to 5 Matters' guidance. - j.
 Further adjustments may be made as required in response to safeguarding concerns.

-The curriculum is planned to ensure effective continuity and progression within and between the Early Years and Key Stages 1 and 2.
+The curriculum is planned to ensure effective continuity and progression within and betweenthe Early Years and Key Stages 1 and 2.
 For the EYFS see separate EYFS Curriculum Policy.